goadesign/clue/log/README.md

 ### Endpoint Log Context

-The `SetContext` endpoint middleware initializes the method context with a logger configured with the given options so that the method business logic may log messages.
-Usage example:
+The `Init` middleware initializes the method context with the logger defined in the given context:

 - in `main.go`: